 The school offers Bilingual Education and English as a Second Language (ESL) services to students who are English Language Learners (ELLs).
-Students with a Home Language Survey identifying a language other than English is used at home are assessed with a state-approved oral language test and a norm-referenced test in reading and language arts.
-The results of those tests determine if a student qualifies for placement in the Bilingual or ESL program.
-Parents have a right to receive or deny Bilingual/ESL services.
-The student is placed in the appropriate program and provided with additional support.
-Both programs assist students in the development of language proficiency in listening, speaking, reading, and writing domains.
-Students are assessed for their progress in language and in academic content.
+Students with a Home Language Survey indicating a language other than English for either the student and/or home language are assessed with a state-approved assessment.
+The results of that assessment determine if a student qualifies for identification as an ELL and whether or not Bilingual/ESL services are offered.
+The Language Proficiency Assessment Committee (LPAC) will determine the types of services the student needs, including accommodations or modifications related to classroom instruction, local assessments, and state-mandated assessments.